Fall/Winter Youth Activities

 Learning basic science concepts through entertaining demonstrations and hands-on experiments.
 Classes are interactive, age appropriate and FUN!

 ¡Bienvenido al mundo Espanola!
 (Welcome to the Spanish world!)
 Explore the Spanish language and culture with the use of songs, activities, games and movement.
-Children and their parent will be exposed to numbers, colors, greetings, expressions and more.
+Children will be exposed to numbers, colors, greetings, expressions and more.

 Tae Kwon Do